-Course requirements may identify Prerequisite that must be completed with a passing grade.
+Course requirements may identify a prerequisite that must be completed with a passing grade.
 Prerequisite course credits are not counted as credits earned towards the program unless they are certificate core course requirements.
-Prerequisite are identified in the course description section of this catalog and below with a + sign next to each course with a prerequisite.
+Prerequisites are identified in the course description section of this catalog and below with a + sign next to each course with a prerequisite.